‘B’ Force Borneo

 The food provided, as was the case everywhere, was greatly insufficient for POWs who soon suffered tropical illnesses such as malaria, beri beri and tropical ulcers and the numbers of sick grew alarmingly.
 There were insufficient numbers of POWs available for daily work parties and guards pulled sick men from their beds to supplement their daily quota of men.
 Without medical supplies and equipment large numbers of sick men died.
 In time those who managed to survive would have found every day a challenge to maintain any spirit or long term hope.
 What was ahead for them?

 There existed ‘bash gangs’ who attacked POWs in numbers for the slightest perceived misdemeanour whilst working at the aerodrome.
-So if one POW was perceived as not working effectively, any number of men in his working kumi could be bashed by a ‘bash gang’.
-Back at camp bashings and punishments for the slightest infringement could land a POW or POWs in what was known as the punishment box.
+If one POW was perceived as not working effectively, all and any number of men in his working kumi could be bashed by a ‘bash gang’.
+Back at camp bashings and punishments for the slightest infringement could land a POW or POWs in what was known as the punishment cage.
 Prisoners were placed in these small exposed cells without food and water often receiving further spiteful punishment from guards as they walked past.
 Their miserable and miniscule food could be deliberately spilled onto the ground from where men were forced to eat.

 ‘E’ Force originally comprised 500 British and 500 Australian POWs, departed Singapore 2 March 1943 sailing on a small cargo tramp ship de Klerk to Kuching, Sarawak where they remained 8 days and POWs were accommodated at the Lintang Barracks.